What is Compound Interest?

 #2 – Continuous Compounding

 In this continuous compounding method, a formula based on the natural log is used that calculates the interest at the smallest possible time period.
 Here, the interest is included back to the principal.
 It can be leveled to a constant rate of growth for all-natural growth.
 The figure was discovered from physics.
 This uses the Euler’s number that is the famous irrational number known to more than 1 trillion digits of accuracy.
 Letter “E” is used to denominate the Euler’s number.

-- Accumulation of Better Returns – Mainly there are two types of interest that include simple and compound interest.
-The investment in case of compound interest accumulates better return when compared with the simple interest as in case of simple interest, interest is paid on the principal amount only that one has invested initially whereas in case of compound interest is paid on both the principal amount and interest giving interest on previously earned interest as well.
+- Accumulation of Better Returns – The investment in case of compound interest accumulates better return when compared with the simple interest as in case of simple interest, interest is paid on the principal amount only that one has invested initially whereas in case of compound interest is paid on both the principal amount and interest giving interest on previously earned interest as well.

 The main reason for the increase in the overall loan amount payment is because of the compound interest because one has to pay interest on principal as well as interest payment until and unless the whole of the money has been repaid.
 With the time, if any interest amount remains unpaid, then the interest is to be paid on that remaining unpaid interest as well, which created the vicious cycle for the borrower of the loan.